Serena Williams prepares to retire as US Open ends Slam year - NewsBreak

 Serena Williams prepares to retire as US Open ends Slam year

-Thanks to Serena Williams , this U.S. Open will be like none other.
+NEW YORK (AP) — Thanks to Serena Williams, this U.S. Open will be like none other.

-That’s fitting, because so much of the past two decades and then some of tennis, in general, and at the U.S. Open, in particular, have been about Williams, who turns 41 next month.
-There is that unmistakable skill with a racket in hand and indiminishable drive to be the best that led to 23 major singles championships , the No. 1 ranking and Olympic gold medals, and that transcendent, attention-demanding quality that made her a celebrity as much as a superstar athlete.
+The focus on Williams is fitting, because so much of the past two decades, and then some, of tennis, in general, and at the U.S. Open, in particular, have been about Williams, who turns 41 next month.
+There is that unmistakable skill with a racket in hand and indiminishable drive to be the best that led to 23 major singles championships, the No. 1 ranking and Olympic gold medals, and that transcendent, attention-demanding quality that made her a celebrity as much as a superstar athlete.

 “In my view, she revolutionized tennis,” said Chris Evert, who won 18 majors in the 1970s and 1980s.
 “She revolutionized the power in the game.
 And I feel like she really inspired women of color, because we’ve seen a lot more women of color playing the game.
 And I think that she’s changed the way women compete, as far as it’s OK to be ferocious and passionate and vocal out there, emotional out there on the court, and still be a woman.”